feliiizabeth/eviii-portfolio/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Credits
-- This portfolio was built while referencing this [tutorial](https://youtu.be/Kb1f5bvF6f4?feature=shared).
+- This portfolio was built while referencing this [YouTube tutorial](https://youtu.be/Kb1f5bvF6f4?feature=shared) by [webdecoded](https://www.youtube.com/@webdecoded).
-- Images that I do not own are credited in the [image-credits.md](./public/images/image-credits.md) file..
+- Images that I do not own are credited in the [image-credits.md](./public/images/image-credits.md) file.

 ---